dh-atlas/white-book/Whitebook.md

 * [MDR-MAA standards for web publication](https://mdr-maa.org/about/standards-for-web-publication/).
 * [Open Archives Initiative Protocol for Metadata Harvesting](https://www.openarchives.org/pmh/).

 Additional standards and guidelines specific to each category of research product are detailed in the related section.

 Our analysis identified both strengths and areas for improvement in the pilots.
 Evaluation results are supported by the study of the state of the art, which revealed a number of best practices and strategies for creating FAIR research products that were differently applied according to the category of research object.
-The analysis’ final outcome is a set of both generic and specific recommendations for implementing FAIR research products in the cultural heritage domain.
+The analysis’ final outcome is a set of both generic and specific recommendations for implementing FAIR research products in the Cultural Heritage domain.

 # **General recommendations** {#general-recommendations}

-This section presents recommendations for all types of research products, organized into two lists.
-The first list summarizes existing standards and guidelines—particularly the FAIR principles and PARTHENOS’ 20 guidelines for making data management FAIR and reusable—focusing on recommendations for scholars creating research products.
+This section presents recommendations for all types of research products, organised into two lists.
+The first list summarises existing standards and guidelines—particularly the FAIR principles and PARTHENOS’ 20 guidelines for making data management FAIR and reusable—focusing on recommendations for scholars creating research products.
 The second list presents additional recommendations developed from critical insights during our analysis.
 These focus on effectively presenting research products and improving their usability.

 ## **Recommendations to ensure data and metadata FAIRness** {#recommendations-to-ensure-data-and-metadata-fairness}